 You probably experienced this while going through your Facebook feed, products popping up that are often purchased together, showing you an ad for a specific item you have previously viewed.

 As an e-commerce website owner, you must be a strategic thinker and computer proficient.
-There is no better time than now to develop a strong e-commerce presence.
-This is why you need to beef up your e-commerce website by (2023)
+Now, there is no better time to develop and grow your e-commerce business presence.
+This is why you need to beef up your e-commerce website by (2025).

 Machine learning is based on algorithms that can learn from data without relying on rules-based programming.
-With the massive amounts of volume and complexity of big data that the world is immersed in have increased the potential of machine learning and the need for it.
+The massive volume and complexity of big data that the world is immersed in have increased the potential of machine learning and the need for it.

-So it is– Shoppers require a more personalized experience in the world of e-commerce.
+So it is—shoppers require a more personalized experience in the world of e-commerce.
 Accordingly, consumers are more likely to shop for brands that recommend products based on their previous shopping experience.
-Including relevant offers, think Amazon?
+Think Amazon, including relevant offers.

 User profiles